bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-check-content.md

 >
 > Who can execute the method: any user

 The method `landing.repo.checkContent` checks the content for dangerous substrings.
 These include `onclick=""`, `<iframe>`, and several others.
-In a typical use case, the chances of triggering are minimal.
+In typical use cases, the chances of triggering are minimal.
 The method is used solely for content control during [block registration](./landing-repo-register.md).

 ## Parameters